Through our many years of experience building software, we've accumulated methodologies and principles that lead to quality software.

 Low-overhead releases lead to faster turnaround and higher quality.
 Automated (or nightly) builds pinpoint software errors before they can become problems.

-The specifications are encapsulated by independent components.
+Components encapsulate specifications.
 Software is designed to balance reuse and abstraction against the project goals, all the while optimizing maintainability.

 The specifications are built right into the code.
 Software publishes its assumptions instead of leaving its contract implicit.